 Collaborators: University of Manitoba, Western University

-Research Areas: Natural Language Processing (NLP) for medical text, text mining, machine learning, knowledge representation and management and diagnosis of PTSD
+Research Areas: Natural Language Processing (NLP), text mining, machine learning, knowledge representation and management, medical decision support system

 Supervision: Dr. Farhana Zulkernine and academic collaborators (primarily Dr. Alexander Singer, University of Manitoba)